andrewdeanyoder/rollcall/_PRESS-RELEASE.md

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+Every day during dismissal, hundreds of students move from dozens of classrooms across schools onto busses or into car rider lines, usually in the space of 20 or so minutes.
+While strong school routines can smooth out many hiccups in the chaotic process, a single miscommunicaton, change of plans or even a single mischevious action can lead to lost children and hours of staff time spent backtracking and searching.

+____The app____ solves this problem by allowing schools to communicate students' locations and their current transportation plans in real-time across the school.
+Designed to work in situations where speed and accuracy are essential, it allows school administrators instant visibility into potential issues, allowing them to be proactive instead of reactive.

+This app will allow for quick and easy attendance taking on busses, field trips where time is of the essence.
+No longer will schools need to print off daily rosters.
+Instead, all student transportation data is stored centrally in one place.
+Change of transportation plans are communicated out to the users who need it.

+It's really easy to get started.
+Visit www._______.com to download a demo today.